CNN vs. The Onion Facilitator Guide

 2. Construct Priors

-Students choose an expected number of correct answers (out of 15) and translate it into a Beta distribution.
+• Students choose a prior model for the proportion of correct answers they expect people to get on the quiz and translate it into a Beta distribution.

 3. Visualize Priors